Advanced-Computer-Lab-2022/Linear-Depression/README.md

 # Linear-Depression

 An implementation of a full-stack web application.
-The application is a platform for users to manage an online learning platform.
+The application is a platform to manage an online learning platform that serves 4 different types of users : Individual/Corporate Trainees , Instructors and Admins.
 It was built using the `MERN` stack.
 ## Badges

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)